 Italy’s Milan-Cortina wins vote to host 2026 Winter Olympics

 Milan-Cortina's jubilant delegation broke into chants of "Italia!
-Italia!" when the result was announced.
+Italia!" when the result was announced, giving the Alpine nation a second Winter Games in 20 years.

+"I'm really emotional," Italian Olympic president Giovanni Malago said, close to tears at the winner's news conference.
+"It's a very important result, not only for me but the whole country."

+A lack of enthusiasm for the project in Sweden — rating 28% below the Italians in the IOC's own polls — was a decisive factor.

+"What was clear was the gap in public support," IOC President Thomas Bach said, suggesting it hinted at weaker political backing.

-Sweden's spirited late campaign effort was in vain, including the mayor of Stockholm appealing to voters from the stage by singing a lyric from Abba song 'Dancing Queen'.
+A spirited late campaign effort was in vain, including Stockholm's mayor Anna Konig Jerlmyr appealing to voters from the stage by singing a lyric from Abba song 'Dancing Queen'.

 A sign of simmering Swedish frustration came minutes later when IOC board member Gunilla Lindberg pushed the limit of Olympic diplomacy ending her team's 30-minute presentation.